"""Comprehensive risk metrics suite for tail risk analysis.

 std_roe = np.std(self.valid_roe)

-# Downside deviation (below mean)
+# Downside deviation (below mean, over all observations)

 # Upside deviation (above mean)